Ph.D., Geography, The University of Tennessee, 2008

 My teaching philosophy emphasizes student learning through hands-on experience in the classroom and in the field, relating the excitement of scientific discovery, and encouraging students to engage in internships, study abroad programs, and experiencing other cultures.
 I teach the following courses:

 - GHY 1012 (Global Change of the Biosphere): A study of spatial and temporal patterns within the biosphere (e.g., global biodiversity patterns), the interrelated processes that create such patterns (e.g., climate zonation, seasonality), and examination of how biotic patterns and processes have changed through time due to both natural and anthropogenic forcing mechanisms (e.g., past climate variability, current global warming, habitat loss, invasive species).

-- GHY 3110 (Vegetation, Soils, and Landforms): Advanced-level physical geography course.
+- GHY 3110 (Ecoregions and Dynamic Landforms): Advanced-level physical geography course.
 A comprehensive study of our physical earth, emphasizing the distributional patterns and interrelations of natural vegetation, soils, and landforms.
 Throughout the course we will focus on the global impact of humans on the natural environment.

-- GHY/PLN 4830 (Senior Seminar): Provides a ‘capstone’ experience for graduating Geography majors, with a balance between academic and practical experiences.
+- GHY/PLN 4830 (Professional Development): Provides a ‘capstone’ experience for graduating Geography majors, with a balance between academic and practical experiences.
 Topics generally covered include: resume design and cover letter writing, portfolio development, preparation for job interviews, internship experiences, and graduate school opportunities.

 - Graduate Seminar: Grant Writing in Natural Resources

 April Kaiser, Pete Soulé, Saskia L. van de Gevel, Paul Knapp, Arvind Bhuta, and Jeffrey Walters.
 2019.
 Dendroecological investigation of red-cockaded woodpecker cavity tree selection in endangered longleaf pine forests.
 Endangered Species Research (in preparation).